 Sean is affiliated with the Association of Applied Sport Psychology (AASP) and is very consistent in staying up to date in all current research and advances within the field of sport psychology.

 Dr. Natascha Wesch works with athletes, coaches, performing artists, and teams of all backgrounds, ages, and experience levels.
 Natascha holds a doctorate degree (PhD) in Sport Psychology, a master’s degree (MA) in Counselling Psychology, and a master’s degree (MSc) in Exercise Biochemistry from Western University.
 As well, she completed a post-doctorate fellowship in Health and Rehabilitation Psychology at McMaster University working with individuals with spinal cord injury.
 She obtained her undergraduate degree (BSc) in Exercise Science from Concordia University.

 Natascha is a former international-level multi-sport athlete and coach, and a current high-performance coach mentor with the Canadian Sport Institute.
 Natascha teaches in the Faculty of Health Sciences at Western University in London and has been part of the Experts Express program for the past few years.

-Natascha is registered with the Canadian Counselling and Psychotherapy Association (CCPA), a professional member of the Canadian Sport Psychology Association (CSPA), and Certified Mental Health Professional with the Ontario Association of Mental Health Professionals (OAMHP).
+Natascha is a Canadian Certified Counsellor with the Canadian Counselling and Psychotherapy Association (CCPA), a Mental Performance Consultant and professional member of the Canadian Sport Psychology Association (CSPA), and Certified Mental Health Professional with the Ontario Association of Mental Health Professionals (OAMHP).